megadoc/megadoc/packages/megadoc-corpus/README.md

 ## TODO

-- resolving by filepath
-- customizing the index fields (e.g. for JS's @alias tag support)
 - resolved link title should be tuned based on the contextNode's scope - private scopes should not use the FQN-index and so on